 With important dates, new movies and a TV show coming along based on Star Trek, I thought it would be appropriate to take a look at the history of Trek in arcades.
-I am big a fan of Star Trek – I was five years old when Star Trek: the Next Generation came around and I was hooked on the show immediately.
-So far there is not a Trek series I haven’t liked and I can sit through the bad ST films like V or Nemesis.
+I’ve long been a fan of Star Trek – I was five years old when Star Trek: the Next Generation came around and I was hooked on the show immediately.
 Of course where I am also an arcade fan, what better way to enjoy both than to look back at the history of Trek in arcades and how it has been involved in the coin-op arcade industry.
 This will include pinball machines and games that didn’t carry the title of Star Trek but were essentially Trek without the license.

-1: Star Trek by For-Play (1972) -Shortly before Pong made waves around the country, a small company decided to try their hand at making video games and for their first project they made a clone of the first but not-so-successful coin-op game Computer Space.
+1: Star Trek (For-Play; 1972) – Shortly before Pong made waves around the country, a small company decided to try their hand at making video games and for their first project they made a clone of the first but not-so-successful coin-op game Computer Space.
 That clone was named Star Trek, by For-Play.
 The Star Trek name was not licensed to the company but in the early and mid-70’s it wasn’t uncommon to see game companies doing this (for example, Atari would create a Jaws game a couple of years later without any license).

-2: Starship 1 by Atari (1977) – While this does not carry the name Star Trek anywhere on the game, when you play it is quite obvious that Starship 1 was heavily influenced by the show.
+2: Starship 1 (Atari; 1977) – While this does not carry the name Star Trek anywhere on the game, when you play it is quite obvious that Starship 1 was heavily influenced by the show.
 One might say that Starship 1 takes place in an alternate ST universe with you piloting the “Starship Atari” to save the Federation.

 At your disposal is a yoke controller with one button to fire your phasers, another on the control panel to fire your “proton” torpedoes and a throttle control for speed.
 In the game you pilot the starship, shooting down enemy ships that appear on the screen while trying to avoid crashing into planets that constantly appear in your path.
 It is from the enemies where the game takes on even more from Star Trek – some ships are very close in design to Miranda-class ships (in fact this game pre-dates Star Trek II).
 It also used other designs that were obviously from Star Trek like a weird version of the Doomsday Machine (which have a huge face with a tongue sticking out) and Klingon BattleCruisers.